 As a college student, you are always thinking about getting from one place to the next.
 Some thoughts throughout the day could be: “I need to be in class by 8:00 am,” “I told Ally I would meet her for lunch at 2:00 pm,” “I need to get to sorority chapter by 7:00 pm,” etc. It is important to have reliable transportation because arriving at the places you need on time is crucial.

 Luckily, there are numerous transportation options around and I consider myself to be an expert on traversing Tallahassee.
 I have utilized all transportation options in Tallahassee and analyzed the pro’s and con’s for each of them.
+You may even consider seeking out apartments within walking distance of the FSU campus for the old fashion way of getting around.
 This section will help you decide the best transportation option for your lifestyle.

 Having a car in Tallahassee is the most common, and convenient, option for transportation.
 However, utilizing a car to navigate Tallahassee comes with a few added expenses including gas, insurance, and parking.
 While these added expenses can increase monthly costs, a car does allow more freedom to explore Tallahassee and even visit your hometown if you wanted to.